Arthritis of the big toe (Hallux Rigidus)

 When can I return to work?

-This will depend on how much your work needs you to put weight on your affected toe.
-If your work is sedentary (you mainly sit at a desk) and you can keep your foot elevated, then you can return to work after two weeks.
-If this is not possible, and your job is more active, you should expect to return to work after six weeks.
+When you can return to work depends on how much your work needs you to put weight on your affected toe.
+If you sit down a lot and can keep your foot elevated, you can return to work after two weeks.
+If this is not possible, and your job is more active, you can expect to return to work after four weeks.

 What are the risks?